rutgerrademaker/ansible-raspberry-pi/README.md

 ## Known issues

-- Different services should probably use different users and networks.
+- Different services should probably use different users.
 - MongoDB for Unifi should have secret password.
 - I once ran into an issue when PiHole was not started some domains could not be resolved (which was fixed by manually starting pihole).
-- When a compose file is updated services should be manually restarted.
 - Have not tested the full playbook "from scratch".
 - Using `latest` versions of docker images is never recommended, I should know better.
-- Unifi does not yet work via Traefik.
 - Quotes are not (yet) used consistent.

 ## Wishlist / TODO